-- 5) Make sure Worksheet is selected and click OK.
-Another new worksheet will be added. - 6) Use either of the above methods to create a 6th worksheet.
+- 4) Make sure Worksheet is selected and click OK.
+Another new worksheet will be added. - 5) Use either of the above methods to create additional worksheets until you have 6 sheets.

 Exercise 2.
 Renaming Sheets

 - 1) Make sure the first sheet is selected (it doesn't matter what number is on it or which order the numbers are in). - 2) Right-click on the name of the sheet and select Rename from the shortcut menu.